dotnet/runtime/src/mono/wasm/features.md

 We maintain description of JavaScript embedding API in [dotnet.d.ts](https://github.com/dotnet/runtime/blob/main/src/mono/wasm/runtime/dotnet.d.ts).

-## browser application template
+## Browser application template

 You can create simple application template by running `dotnet new wasmbrowser`.

 Then you could `dotnet run` and open the URL which it printed to test the app in your browser.
 For example `http://localhost:5292/index.html`

-You can also `dotnet publish -c Release` which will publish your app to [AppBundle](#folder-structure) folder.
+You can also `dotnet publish -c Release` which will publish your app to [AppBundle](#Project-folder-structure) folder.

 # Downloaded assets

-## project folder structure
+## Project folder structure

 Described as relative to simple application project.

 - `./wwwroot` is optional project folder, into which you can place files which should be also deployed to the web server.
-- `./bin/Release/net8.0/browser-wasm/AppBundle` is a folder into which our build process will produce files which should be hosted by the HTTP server.
+- `./bin/Release/net8.0/browser-wasm/AppBundle` folder which should be hosted by the HTTP server.
-- `./bin/Release/net8.0/browser-wasm/AppBundle/_framework` - contains all the assets of the runtime.
 - `./bin/Release/net8.0/browser-wasm/AppBundle/index.html` - the page which is hosting the application.
 - `./bin/Release/net8.0/browser-wasm/AppBundle/main.js` - typically the main JavaScript entry point, it will `import { dotnet } from './_framework/dotnet.js'` and `await dotnet.run();`.
-- `./bin/Release/net8.0/browser-wasm/AppBundle/_framework` - contains all the assets and modules of the dotnet application.
+- `./bin/Release/net8.0/browser-wasm/AppBundle/_framework` - contains all the assets of the runtime and the managed application.

 You can flatten the `_framework` folder away by `<WasmRuntimeAssetsLocation>./</WasmRuntimeAssetsLocation>` in the project file.

-## _framework folder structure
+## `_framework` folder structure
 - `dotnet.js` - is the main entrypoint with the [JavaScript API](#JavaScript-API).
 It will load the rest of the runtime.
 - `dotnet.native.js` - is posix emulation layer by [emscripten](https://github.com/emscripten-core/emscripten) project
 - `dotnet.runtime.js` - is integration of the dotnet with the browser